TOD-theses/paper-T-RACE/main.typ

 If a transaction sends Ether without executing code, it only depends on the balance of the EOA that signed the transaction.
 Other entities can only increase the balance of this EOA, which has no adverse effects on the transaction.

-Thus, we can exclude TOD candidates, where $T_B$ has no code access.
+Thus, we exclude TOD candidates, where $T_B$ has no code access.

 == Experiment
-In this section, we discuss the results of applying the TOD candidate mining methodology on a randomly sampled sequence of 100 blocks, different to the block range we used for the development of the filters.
+In this section, we discuss the results of applying the TOD candidate mining methodology on a randomly sampled sequence of 100 blocks, different from the block range we used for the development of the filters.
 Refer to @cha:reproducibility for the experiment setup and the reproducible sampling.

 We mined the blocks from block 19830547 up to block 19830647, containing a total of 16799 transactions.

 === Performance
 The mining process took a total of 502 seconds, with 311 seconds being used to fetch the data via RPC calls and store it in the database, 6 seconds being used to query the collisions in the database, 17 seconds for filtering the TOD candidates and 168 seconds for preparing statistics.
 If we consider the running time as the total time excluding the statistics preparation, we analyzed an average of 0.30 blocks per second.

-We can also see that 93% of the running time was spent fetching the data via the RPC calls and storing it locally.
+We also see that 93% of the running time was spent fetching the data via the RPC calls and storing it locally.
 This could be parallelized to significantly speed up the process.

 === Filters
-In @tab:experiment_filters we can see the number of TOD candidates before and after each filter, showing how many candidates were filtered at each stage.
-This shows the importance of filtering, as we reduced the number of TOD candidates to analyze from more than 60 millions to only 8,127.
+In @tab:experiment_filters, we see the number of TOD candidates before and after each filter, showing how many candidates were filtered at each stage.
+This shows the importance of filtering, as we reduce the number of TOD candidates to analyze from more than 60 millions to only 8,127.

-Note, that this does not directly imply, that "Same-value collision" filters out more TOD candidates than "Block windows", as they operated on different sets of TOD candidates.
-Even if "Block windows" would filter out every TOD candidate, this would be less than "Same-value collision" did, because of the order of filter application.
+Note that this does not directly imply that "Same-value collision" filters out more TOD candidates than "Block windows", as they operate on different sets of TOD candidates.
+Even if "Block windows" filtered out every TOD candidate, this would be less than "Same-value collision" did, because of the order of filter application.

 #figure(
   table(